sa-concept-refactoring/doc/chapters/analysis.typ

 ) <clang_ast_example>

 When building an AST a root node needs to be found.
-In clang the toplevel declaration in a translation unit is always the `translation unit declaration` @clang_translation_unit_decl.
+In clang, the toplevel declaration in a translation unit is always the `translation unit declaration` @clang_translation_unit_decl.
 For a function for example it would be the `function declaration` @clang_function_declaration.
-When the code has errors the AST can only be built if the toplevel declaration is found. for a function this means, that the function name has to present but other than that it can have errors within the code.
+When the code has errors the AST can only be built if the toplevel declaration is found. for a function this means, that the function name has to be present but other than that it can have errors within the code.

 @ast_dump_possibilities shows in which cases the AST can or can not be built.